 Ni et al, introduced in [55], the P-RBAC family of Privacy aware RBAC models that extends RBAC to support for privacy issues.
 The P-RBAC core includes a simple language for expressing conditions; they are expressed using context variables.
 As for the initial version of RBAC, the P-RBAC permissions are assigned to roles and users obtain such permissions by being assigned to these roles.
 Such privacy-relevant variables record information that has to be taken into account, when enforcing privacy permissions.
 The distinctive feature of Core PRBAC lies within the complex structure of privacy permissions, which reflects the highly structured ways of expressing privacy rules.
 While Core P-RBAC has limited expressive power, it remains sufficient for representing public privacy policies, privacy statements and notices of web applications that are compliant with privacy related acts, such as HIPPA in the case of healthcare applications.
 On the other hand, conflicts detection in Core P-RBAC remains tractable.
 In [56], the authors propose adding an obligation model and two efficient decision algorithms that minimize invalid permissions and can compare the applicability scope of two obligations.

-However, several privacy concerns remain as an open research issues, such as the interactions between obligations and the execution sequence of obligations; individual exceptions to default policies; compensation and reward mechanisms regarding the status of the fulfillment of obligations, etc. In fact, the standard RBAC model does not provide means to define exceptions to access control rules; these exceptions are very useful for the management of privacy.
+However, several privacy concerns remain as an open research issues, such as the interactions between obligations and the execution sequence of obligations; individual exceptions to default policies; compensation and reward mechanisms regarding the status of the fulfilment of obligations, etc. In fact, the standard RBAC model does not provide means to define exceptions to access control rules; these exceptions are very useful for the management of privacy.
 This implies that the exceptions to a default access control policy that is used to handle privacy should be stored with concerned information themselves.
 To deal with this issue, Reid et al proposed an RBAC extension that represents general consent with explicit denial, via a new authorization algorithm [57].
 The denied role is associated with a negative permission and the allowed role is associated with a positive permission.